Nikki Bedi

 Nikhila Bedi (/ˈbeɪdi/; née Moolgaoker; 9 September 1966) is a British television and radio presenter, born to an Indian father of Maharashtrian origin and an English mother.
-Married to Kabir Bedi from 1992 to 2005, she retained her married name after a divorce in 2005.
+She was married to food stylist Sunil Vijayakar before her second marriage to Kabir Bedi from 1992 to 2005; she retained her married name after their divorce.
 She describes herself as Indo-Anglian.

-She writes and presents The Arts Hour and The Arts Hour on Tour for the BBC World Service, and co-hosts BBC Radio 4's Saturday Live.
+She writes and presents The Arts Hour and The Arts Hour on Tour for the BBC World Service, and co-hosted BBC Radio 4's Saturday Live.

+Background

+Her paternal grandparents were the industrialist Sumant Moolgaokar, head of Tata Motors and Tata Steel, and social worker Leela Sumant Moolgaokar, a pioneer of blood transfusion in India.